Cobalt/zinc dual-sites coordinated with nitrogen in nanofibers enabling efficient and durable oxygen reduction reaction in acidic fuel cells†

-The key to reducing the cost of proton-exchange-membrane fuel cells (PEMFCs) is to develop highly efficient non-precious metal catalysts for the cathodic oxygen reduction reaction (ORR).
-Herein, we fabricated Co/Zn atomic dual-sites anchored on N doped carbon nanofibers (Co/Zn–NCNF) catalyst via electrospinning, carbonization and post-treatments technologies.
-Aberration-corrected scanning transmission electron microscope (AC-STEM) verifies the existence of uniformly dispersed Co/Zn atomic pair within the NCNF.
-Meanwhile, the X-ray adsorption fine structure spectroscopy (XAFS) combined with fitting and calculated results further ascertain the coordination structure of Co/Zn dual-sites with the configuration of N2CoN2ZnN2.
-Such a Co/Zn–NCNF catalyst exhibits greatly enhanced ORR activity with the onset (Eonset) and half-wave (E1/2) potentials of 0.997 and 0.797V/RHE in acidic electrolyte, compared to the Co or Zn mono-doped sample.
-Density functional theoretical (DFT) calculation reveals that the novel N2CoN2ZnN2 structure, different from the traditional Co–N4 or Zn–N4, could largely lower the dissociative barrier of *OOH intermediate during the ORR, thereupon boosting the electrocatalytic performance.
-Finally, the assembled H2–O2 PEMFC using Co/Zn–NCNF as cathodic catalyst displays a maximum power density of 0.603 W cm−2 together with a remarkable stability after 150 h discharging at current density of 400 mA cm−2, paving the way for the future development of non-precious metal PEMFCs.
+The key to reducing the cost of proton-exchange-membrane fuel cells (PEMFCs) is to develop highly efficient non-precious metal catalysts for the oxygen reduction reaction (ORR).
+Herein, we fabricated Co/Zn atomic dual-sites anchored on N doped carbon nanofibers (Co/Zn–NCNF) via electrospinning, carbonization and post-treatment technologies.
+Aberration-corrected STEM microscopy verifies the existence of uniformly dispersed Co/Zn atomic pairs within the NCNF.
+X-ray adsorption fine structure spectroscopy combined with the fitting and calculated results further ascertain the coordination structure of Co/Zn dual-sites with a configuration of N2CoN2ZnN2.
+Such a Co/Zn–NCNF catalyst exhibits greatly enhanced ORR activity with onset and half-wave potentials of 0.997 V and 0.797 V/RHE in an acidic electrolyte, compared to the Co or Zn mono-doped sample.
+Density functional theory calculations reveal that the novel N2CoN2ZnN2 structure, different from the traditional Co–N4 or Zn–N4, could largely lower the dissociative barrier of the *OOH intermediate during the ORR, thereby boosting the electrocatalytic activity.
+Finally, the H2–O2 PEMFC assembled using Co/Zn–NCNF as a cathodic catalyst displays a maximum power density of 0.603 W cm−2 together with a remarkable stability of ca. 0.65 V after 150 h discharging at a current density of 400 mA cm−2, paving the way for the future development of non-precious metal PEMFCs.